-A great blog strategy should be the real heart of your marketing program.
-It’s what will speak to your customers — the real voice they want to hear and it can move mountains.
-Of all the digital marketing channels and media you have at your disposal, your blog is the one asset that will supercharge all other digital marketing assets.
+A great blog strategy should be the real heart of your marketing program and even at the heart of your content marketing strategy and your SEO strategy.
+Blogs speak directly to your customers — the real voice they want to hear which is why people search out company blogs.
+Of all the digital marketing channels and media you have at your disposal, your blog is the one asset that engages and convinces.

 That’s why building a powerful blog strategy is so smart, and this post will get you a great start.
 I’ll show you how to keep it simple and stay on course with a 5 Step Blog Strategy.
 You’ll develop big picture thinking while letting the details organize themselves.
 That’s what a worthy strategy does.
 It gets rid of the annoying details and micromanagement that cause most to toil in anonymity.